Airline passenger rights most travelers don’t know they have

 Note: These compensation levels differ between US domestic flights and international flights.

 According to U.S. Senator Richard Blumenthal (D-CT), passengers are on their own with airline passenger rights.
 He wants travelers to know their basic travel rights because airlines often do not follow consumer protection laws when they owe passengers compensation.
+Finally, after more than a decade of work, consumers have been promised posters that let them know their limited rights.
+Of course, the legislation says that the rules for the posters don’t have to be written for a year, Good luck with that.
+We are still waiting.

 Get refunds in cash when airlines cancel your flight“Consumers who fail to know their rights cannot rely on airlines to remind them.
 For the airlines, ignorance is bliss — a profitable one.
 Whether it’s lost luggage, delayed flights or re-booking fees, laws are in place to protect passengers from anti-consumer practices.
 I want to hear from travelers this holiday season whenever they are confronted with surprise charges, unreasonable delays, lost luggage or other travel headaches.
 Passengers may be entitled to refunds and payments,” Blumenthal said.

-1. $3,800 for lost, late, damaged checked luggage
+1. $4,700 for lost, late, significantly delayed, or damaged checked luggage

 3. Euros 600 for delays of more than 6 hours from the European Union and to the European Union on European carriers